What we do

-Including direct support, club resource production, facility development, club-focused competitions, club participation, inclusion and road running club support.
+Including direct support, coach and officials education, club resource production, facility development, club-focused competitions, club participation, inclusion and road running club support.

-Including talent development, England Athletics national competitions, coaching and Commonwealth Games.
+Including talent development, management of England teams, England Athletics national Championships and competition partnerships.

 A network of regional expert consultants will provide an extra layer of local support and development for coaches and clubs.

-Including member engagement, education co-ordination, marketing, communications, digital and research.
+Including member engagement, IT, licensing, marketing, communications, digital and research.

 Including financial control, governance structures and business development.